nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `add n/NAME [e/EPISODE] [s/STATUS] [g/GENRE] [g/GENRE] ...`

 Notes:
-* If multiple `n/NAME` are given in the command, the last provided `NAME` will be used
+* If more than one `n/NAME` is given in the command, the last provided `NAME` will be used
-* If multiple `e/EPISODE` are given in the command, the last provided `EPISODE` will be used
+* If more than one `e/EPISODE` is given in the command, the last provided `EPISODE` will be used
-* If multiple `s/STATUS` are given in the command, the last provided `STATUS` will be used
+* If more than one `s/STATUS` is given in the command, the last provided `STATUS` will be used
 * If `EPISODE` is not provided, it will be set to `0`
 * If `STATUS` is not provided, it will be set to `watching`
-* All genres provided must be valid for the command to be successful
+* If genres are provided, all of them must be valid for the command to be successful

 Parameters:
 * [`NAME`](#name)